 The many women and men that serve our country in the armed forces deserve our utmost respect.
 They willingly sacrifice themselves in the pursuit of our country’s freedom.
 It is for this very reason that the Veteran’s Administration introduced VA loans.

-Minnesota VA loans have a few distinct features that make it a great option for buying a home.
+Minnesota VA mortgages have a few distinct features that make it a great option for buying a home.

 No Down Payment Requirement

 The guidelines for the VA loan expressly state that a qualifying veteran may borrow up to 100% of the home’s asking price, or appraised value, whichever is lower.

 Be aware of no down payment mistakes too, as any of these could derail your Minnesota VA purchase!

 Overall Closing Costs are Cheaper

 All loans come with closing costs.
 It takes quite a bit of paperwork in order to document that a person or married couple has bought a home.
 In order to protect the veteran, the Veteran’s Administration puts a limit on the type of items that can be charged as well as the amount.

 Monthly Mortgage Insurance Not Required

-Most loans that offer a low down payment also require an extra monthly fee called private mortgage insurance.
+Most mortgages that offer a low down payment also require an extra monthly fee called private mortgage insurance.
 This additional fee is paid to the lender.
 It acts as a safety net in case the loan is not fully repaid.
 Private mortgage insurance is typically calculated at a small percentage of the outstanding loan balance.

 The VA mortgage does not require any private mortgage insurance.
 Coupled with the no-down-payment option, it is clear how this loan can save borrowers lots of money.

 First and foremost, you must find out if your time in the service meets the minimum requirements.
 Here are the most common service guidelines

 - Served on active duty at a time of peace for a minimum of 181 days

 - Served on active duty during a time of war for a minimum of 90 days

 - If your spouse was killed during their service